Gala Yuzawa Skiing and Snowboarding

 Terrain Park

-There is a crappy little snow park in the Northern Area for beginners.
+There is a little snow park in the Northern Area for beginners as well as a park with a few hits for intermediates.

 Advanced Skiing Gala Yuzawa

 Gala Yuzawa has 2.5 trails that are rated for advanced riders, but when the steepest part of any piste trail is only 33 degrees, you know that this is not a steep resort.
-The 2.6 Million Dollar course is the acclaimed “advanced” run but it’s hardly worth writing home about most of the time.
+The 2.6 Million Dollar course is the acclaimed “advanced” run but it’s definitely not that valuable.

 Expert Ski and Snowboard Terrain